 What accessibility features are available in the Hour of Code experience?

-- The Lesson supports Immersive Reader, UI screen reader, keyboard and mouse hints, and ability to remap and adjust keyboard, mouse and touch controls.
+- The lesson supports Immersive Reader, UI screen reader, keyboard and mouse hints, and ability to remap and adjust keyboard, mouse, and touch controls.

-What languages is the Hour of Code Lesson available in?
+Which languages is the Hour of Code Lesson available in?

 - English (United States), Spanish (Mexico), French (Canada), Italian, Japanese, Korean, Portuguese (Brazil), Chinese (Simplified), Turkish, Danish, Swedish, Norwegian, Dutch